-These costs may be part of what you ask IMLS to pay for and/or what you will pay for as part of your cost share, if one is required.
-The rules about allowability apply to both sides.
+These costs may be part of what you ask IMLS to pay for and/or what you will pay for as part of your cost share, if you select to include one.
+The rules about allowability apply to both sides of the budget.